-You may feel a bit daunted when making paint choices for your property.
+It may feel a bit daunting when making paint choices for your property.
 Here, we wanted to share some examples of our recent work with clients and show how we were able to help them with their transformations.

 This spare bedroom was one of a number of rooms we consulted on with a London client, who had recently moved into a Victorian Terraced house.
 She was looking for a calm, bright look in the loft bedroom and this was the palette she opted for.
 Little Greene soft grey/blue on the walls with a darker navy blue accent on wooden side tables.
 White was used on all the woodwork and door for a crisp contrast.

 Another client decorating multiple rooms, this time gutting their house and modernising.
 She had bought a large navy blue corner sofa and was looking for colours to tie in - without overwhelming the room.
 A Little Greene blue/grey, together with a soft sage green and warm neutrals, was the palette that worked perfectly.
 With the dark accent in the sofa we could use mid tone colours and neutrals on the walls to pull the look together.

 My next client had seen an image on social media and was looking to replicate the look for her childrens' playroom.
 Little Greene has some fabulous teals so we used this as a starting point for the wood panelling.
 Grey neutrals were used on the walls and we added two dark accents in small amounts - a deep red and dark navy blue.
 These accents, in cushions, a rug and artwork, added a fabulous pop of colour to the room.